 If there's one challenge we never back down from, it's styling a small space.
 In fact, we lean into it.
-When we're faced with a petite pied-à-terre or quaint quarters, we're compelled to find a stylish solution, and that's exactly what Danielle Moss and her fiancé, Conor Scanlon did when they moved into her 950-square-foot home in the Gold Coast Historic District of Chicago.
-Built in 1912, the neoclassical building still had all the original moldings and architectural features (it was designed by noted Chicago architect Benjamin Marshall, who also designed the Drake Hotel).
+When we're faced with a petite pied-à-terre or quaint quarters, we're compelled to find a stylish solution, and that's exactly what Danielle Moss and her husband, Conor Scanlon, did when they moved into her 950-square-foot home in the Gold Coast Historic District of Chicago.
+Constructed in 1912, the neoclassical building still had all the original moldings and architectural features (it was designed by noted Chicago architect Benjamin Marshall, who also designed the Drake Hotel).

 Ahead Moss takes us through the major transformation with a few style notes along the way.